FullStory will not slow down your website.

 Because FullStory servers fetch external CSS and images just after a page is recorded, it must load these resources directly from the application’s server.
 In order to minimize these extra requests, FullStory employs two levels of caching.
 The first is a standard HTTP client cache, which both respects standard cache headers and includes rate-limiting to ensure that it doesn’t fetch too frequently even if the cache headers are incorrect.
 The second tier shares fetched resources across all sessions for a given customer.
 Practically speaking, this means that your servers will see very few extra requests.

 The script is careful to ensure that none of its event listeners are attached in such a way that they are visible to other scripts on the page.
-It also uses
+It also uses an integer property

 We continue to monitor performance of the recording script, and to deploy optimizations to both the recording process and the encoded wire format.